 The Bhodan Khmelnitsky monument is in an area full of interesting monuments, churches and beautiful landmarks.
 Reserve a whole afternoon to take in the sights, lots of cafe's and restaurants nearby if your looking for lunch or refreshments.

 Bohdan Khmelnytsky (born 1595, died 1657) was the leader (1648-57) of the Zaporozhian Cossacks who organized a rebellion against Polish rule in Ukraine that ultimately led to the transfer of the Ukrainian lands east of the Dnieper River from Polish to Russian control.

 Interestingly many historians view him in a very different light, highlighting his horrific deeds that led to the murder of tens-of-thousands of innocent people.
-It is situated between St Sofia's and St Michael's, so ideal to take in the whole area.
+It is situated between St Sofia's and St Michael's in central Kiev not far from the main street Kreshchatyk.